brandon-snider/cs336-a4/writeup.typ

   The thresholds were chosen to (i) roughly balance the number of examples passing each threshold (counting repeats), (ii) retain \~6.5B total tokens.
 Truthfully, this is just for lack of a more principled way of doing it.

-  I found it interesting that, in the final run, the training loss and validation loss were within noise distance of each other from start to finish, suggesting that (i) the distributions are similar, (ii) the repetition of examples with high scores did not cause problematic overfitting.
+  I found it interesting that, in the final run, the training loss and validation loss were within noise distance of each other from start to finish.
+I think this suggests that (i) the distributions are similar, (ii) the repetition of examples with high scores did not cause problematic overfitting.

 = Appendix